oumaymaboutaleb/Gitalab-CI-CD-Pipeline/README.md

 });
 ```
 #### Running Test cases
 To do the unit testing, we need to create a separate DB and mention the details in test section of config/config.json file, so that while running test case, it should use test db.
-Once this step is done, then we need to create the table in test db by passing the environment.
+Once this step is done, then we need to create the table in test db by passing the environment.</br>
    ``` $ sequelize db:migrate --env=test```</br>
 Then we also need to install ```nyc``` module (```npm install --save-dev nyc```) to get the code coverage.</br>
-Now we need to run ```nyc mocha --exit``` , then we will get the test result as well code coverage report.
+Now we need to run ```nyc mocha --exit``` , then we will get the test result as well code coverage report. </br>

 ```
 > nodejs-rest-student@1.0.0 test /var/lib/jenkins/workspace/nodejs-rest-express-TEST